 The time commitment is 4-5 hours over the course of one week.
 Families will be compensated $100.00 for their time.

 Parents and children will be interviewed by our staff and will complete surveys examining strengths as well as social, academic, family and physical functioning.
-Physical functioning will be studied through motion watches worn while sleeping and through stress hormones (obtained in saliva) over one week.
+Physical functioning will be studied through motion watches worn throughout the day & night and through stress hormones (obtained from saliva) over one week.

 This project is funded by the US Department of Defense and is occurring at three different sites (University of Hawaii, University of Central Florida, University of Houston).